8legged/8legged.github.io/_posts/2015-05-21-noted-thesauri.md

 ---
 layout: post
-title: "Noted: I Need A Thesaurus - A List Of Online Thesauri"
+title: "Noted: A List Of Online Thesauri"
 ---
+Sometimes I Need A Thesaurus...

 * [Wordnik](https://www.wordnik.com/) - *All the words.* (Has the most words?)
 * [Thesaurus.com](http://www.thesaurus.com/)